burl/drone-plugin/README.md

 * title is a string argument and is required
 * tags is an array of strings

-The step in the `drone.yml` file that shoudl exist for the above example would look like this:
+The step in the `drone.yml` file that should exist for the above example would look like this:

 ```yaml
   myplugin: